 Why This Recipe Works

 So, what makes this dressing so moist?
 I'm about to let you in on a big secret: the addition of a can of cream of chicken soup is the key ingredient!
 Without it, you could end up with a fancy pan of cornbread.
-And the best part is that the secret is something that is SO EASY to use!
+And the best part is that the secret is something that is so easy to use!

-Ingredients for Southern Cornbread Dressing
+Southern Cornbread Dressing Ingredients

 (see recipe card for complete details)

 Minced Celery and Onion - Next up, you're going to need some minced celery and onion for all of that aromatic flavor.
-Also, this is a Southern dish, so you just know that butter is involved.

 Cream of Chicken Soup and Chicken Broth - You're also going to need chicken broth (homemade or boxed is just fine!) and a can of cream of chicken (or cream of mushroom) soup.
-It might sound strange, but I swear the soup concentrate gives this cornbread stuffing an absolutely dreamy consistency.
+It might sound strange, but I swear the soup concentrate gives this cornbread stuffing an absolutely rich and dreamy consistency.

 Egg and Butter - You'll use one raw egg to bind the ingredients, and you'll use the butter to saute the onion and celery.
 Butter also adds moisture and flavor!